l7mp/stunner/README.md

 [directly](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/#kubernetes-networking-model),
 without the involvement of a NAT.
 This makes it possible to host the entire WebRTC infrastructure over the private internal pod network and still allow external clients to make connections to the media servers via STUNner.
-At the same time, this also has the consequence that internal IP addresses will be exposed to the clients in ICE candidates.
+At the same time, this also has the bitter consequence that internal IP addresses are now be exposed to the WebRTC clients in ICE candidates.

-In particular, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
-This should not pose a major security risk: remember, none of these private IP addresses can be reached externally.
+The threat model is that with STUNner an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
+This should not pose a major security risk though: remember, none of these private IP addresses can be reached externally.
 Nevertheless, if worried about information exposure then STUNner may not be the best option for you.

 ## Caveats

 STUNner is a work-in-progress.
 Some features are missing, others may not work as expected.
 The notable limitations at this point are as follows.

+* STUNner is not intended to be used as a public STUN/TURN server (there are much better [alternatives](https://github.com/coturn/coturn) for this).
+Thus, it will not be able to identify the public IP address of a client sending a STUN binding request to it, and the TURN transport relay connections opened by STUNner will not be reachable externally.
+This is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible server to WebRTC clients for compatibility.
 * Only simple plain-text username/password authentication is implemented.
 Support for the standard STUN/TURN [long term credential mechanism](https://datatracker.ietf.org/doc/html/rfc8489#section-9.2) is on the top of our TODO list, please bear with us for now.
-* STUNner is not intended to be used as a "conventional" STUN/TURN server.
-Running inside a Kubernetes pod, STUNner will not be able to identify the public IP address of a client sending a STUN binding request to it, and the TURN transport relay connections opened by STUNner will not be reachable externally, only pods *inside* the Kubernetes cluster will be able to connect.
-This is enough to support the intended use case of STUNner: a Kubernetes ingress gateway exposing a STUN/TURN compatible server to WebRTC clients to reach the media servers running inside the cluster.
 * Access through STUnner to the rest of the cluster *must* be locked down with a Kubernetes `NetworkPolicy`.
 Otherwise, certain internal Kubernetes services would become available externally; see the [notes on access control](#access-control).